NoUsername/scripting-languages/slides/slides.md

 # Do you even script?

-A comparison of modern scripting
+A comparison of modern scripting solutions

 ---